datacarpentry/python-ecology-lesson/_episodes/03-index-slice-subset.md

 >    {: .language-python }
 >
 >   Use the `isin` function to find all plots that contain particular species
 >   in the "surveys" DataFrame.
-How many records contain these values?
+How many plots contain these values?
 >
 > 3. Experiment with other queries.
 Create a query that finds all rows with a
 >   weight value > or equal to 0.